 This post contains affiliate links.
 If you click on one and buy something, Feast + West receives a small commission at no additional cost to you.
 All opinions are our own.

-If you’ve been following the Friday Night Delights column, in which I post a cocktail recipe every Friday, you may have noticed I really like ginger beer.
-Like, really.
+If you’ve been following along for a while, you may have noticed I really like ginger beer.
+Like, a lot.

 …well, you get the picture.